magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 In the subsequent couple of steps the React Tutorial substitutes the hard-coded `data` with some dynamic from the server.
-Considering I'm not going to port to Reagent this part of the React Tutorial, I'm just coping the corresponding code to facilitate its pasting into the `example.js` source file.
-I'll also limit my code comments to few things.
+Considering I'm not going to port to Reagent this part of the React Tutorial, I'm just copying the corresponding code to facilitate its pasting into the `example.js` source file.
+I'll also limit my code comments to a few things.

 ```js